poblahblahblah/chef-web-docs/chef_master/source/cookbooks.rst

 A cookbook is the fundamental unit of configuration and policy distribution.
 A cookbook defines a scenario and contains everything that is required to support that scenario:

 * Recipes that specify the resources to use and the order in which they are to be applied
-* Attribute values
+* Attribute values to allow changing policy in different scenarios
-* File distributions
+* File distribution including file templating
-* Templates
 * Extensions to Chef, such as custom resources and libraries

 .. end_tag